Embrace Sports Algarve Triathlon Holiday – Day 2

 Anyway, after ‘The Punisher’, we set off again towards Sagres, on some quiet roads through the countryside.

 We passed some lovely beaches, where surfers were enjoying the waves.

 When we got to Sagres, we stopped outside a supermarket for a rest and sandwich break.
 I was grateful just to sit down.

-Graeme explained that we were going to do the ride back to Lagos as a time trial, with everyone starting at two-minute intervals.
-Obviously, I was the first one to set off, whilst Stu was told that he would be the 7th person to set off (out of 9).
-We had to cycle up to the top of a hill, around a roundabout and then continue on the main road out of Sagres and back towards Lagos.
+Graeme explained that we were going to do the ride back to Lagos as a time trial.
+Riders would start at two-minute intervals.
+Obviously, I was the first one to set off.
+Stu was told that he would be the 7th person to set off (out of 9).
+We had to cycle up to the top of a hill and around a roundabout.
+Then continue on the main road out of Sagres and back towards Lagos.